nicklockwood/iCarousel/README.md

 This method is called when the carousel finishes decelerating and you can assume that the currentItemIndex at this point is the final stopping value.
 Unlike previous versions, the carousel will now stop exactly on the final index position in most cases.
 The only exception is on non-wrapped carousels with bounce enabled, where, if the final stopping position is beyond the end of the carousel, the carousel will then scroll automatically until it aligns exactly on the end index.
 For backwards compatibility, the carousel will always call `scrollToItemAtIndex:animated:` after it finishes decelerating.
 If you need to know for certain when the carousel has stopped moving completely, use the `carouselDidEndScrollingAnimation` delegate method.

-	- (CGFloat)carouselItemWidth:(iCarousel *)carousel;

-Returns the width of each item in the carousel - i.e. the spacing for each item view.
-If the method is not implemented, this defaults to the width of the first item view that is returned by the `carousel:viewForItemAtIndex:reusingView:` dataSource method.

-	- (CGFloat)carouseOffsetMultiplier:(iCarousel *)carousel;

-Returns the offset multiplier to use when the user drags the carousel with their finger.
-It does not affect programmatic scrolling or deceleration speed.
-If the method is not implemented, this defaults to 1.0 for most carousel types, but defaults to 2.0 for the CoverFlow-style carousels to compensate for the fact that their items are more closely spaced and so must be dragged further to move the same distance.

-	- (BOOL)carouselShouldWrap:(iCarousel *)carousel;

-Return YES if you want the carousel to wrap around when it reaches the end, and no if you want it to stop.
-If you do not implement this method, wrapping will be enabled or disabled depending on the carousel type.
-Generally, circular carousel types will wrap by default and linear ones won't.

-	- (CGFloat)carousel:(iCarousel *)carousel itemAlphaForOffset:(CGFloat)offset;

-This method lets you control the opacity of views based on their position.
-This is useful for carousel types where certain views might otherwise obscure the centred view, such as the TimeMachine carousel type.
-This method is only called if the carousel type is iCarouselTypeCustom.

 	- (CATransform3D)carousel:(iCarousel *)carousel itemTransformForOffset:(CGFloat)offset baseTransform:(CATransform3D)transform;

 This method can be used to provide a custom transform for each carousel view.
 The offset argument is the distance of the view from the middle of the carousel.
 The currently centred item view would have an offset of 0.0, the one to the right would have an offset value of 1.0, the one to the left an offset value of -1.0, and so on.
 To implement the linear carousel style, you would therefore simply multiply the offset value by the item width and use it as the x value of the transform.
 This method is only called if the carousel type is iCarouselTypeCustom.

-	- (CGFloat)carousel:(iCarousel *)carousel valueForTransformOption:(iCarouselTranformOption)option withDefault:(CGFloat)value;
+	- (CGFloat)carousel:(iCarousel *)carousel valueForOption:(iCarouselOption)option withDefault:(CGFloat)value;

 This method is used to customise the parameters of the standard carousel types.
-By implementing this method, you can tweak options such as the number of items displayed in a circular carousel, or the amount of tilt in a coverflow carousel.
-For any option you are not interested in tweaking, just return the default value.
-The meaning of these options is listed below.
-Check the *Options Demo* for an example of using this method.
+By implementing this method, you can tweak options such as the number of items displayed in a circular carousel, or the amount of tilt in a coverflow carousel, as well as whether the carousel should wrap and if it should fade out at the ends, etc. For any option you are not interested in tweaking, just return the default value.
+The meaning of these options is listed below under *iCarouselOption values*.
+Check the *Options Demo* for an advanced example of using this method.

 	- (void)carousel:(iCarousel *)carousel didSelectItemAtIndex:(NSInteger)index;